vincenzochiovaro/MyRandomQuoteMachine/README.md

 Create a Dropdown button where you can see all my projects. --- Ongoing

-Once you click Log In will Pop out a Form where you can interact with it same for the SignUp.
+Once you click Log In will Pop out a Form where you can interact with it same for the SignUp. --- Done

 Contact Me page will give you all the information about me.